pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

 ### A good candidate would:
 * Have experience/exposure to with Agile methods
+  - For example, be familiar with retrospectives, planning and sprint reviews

 ### Interview questions/exercises:
 * Describe a time when you've had to work with a difficult person/client?